Skip to content

 Where does it occur?

 Affects all Canary Islands, with Fuerteventura and Lanzarote most exposed due to their proximity to Africa.
-Episodes occur year-round.
+Episodes occur in any month but peak in late winter and early spring.
 Dust originates in the Sahara and travels across the Atlantic via the Saharan Air Layer.

 Where does the dust come from?

 Calima dust originates in the Sahara Desert, primarily Mauritania, Western Sahara, and Mali.
-The Saharan Air Layer carries fine particles 1,500–4,000 km westward over the Atlantic on southerly to easterly winds, reaching the Canaries within 24–48 hours.
+The Saharan Air Layer carries fine particles westward across the Atlantic on easterly to northeasterly winds, reaching the Canaries within 1 to 4 days.

 Calima vs sirocco